 In January 2020, CytoSorb received European Union CE Mark label expansion to include the removal of ticagrelor during cardiopulmonary bypass in patients undergoing cardiothoracic surgery.
 In May 2020, CytoSorb also received European Union CE Mark label expansion to include rivaroxaban removal for the same indication.
-We have recently announced the Safe and Timely Antithrombotic Removal (STAR) development program that will comprise of a number of clinical projects relating to the antithrombotic removal application.
-The first study is the STAR Registry scheduled to commence enrollment in 2021 that will capture real world use of CytoSorb for this indication.
-The registry will initially launch in Europe with the intent of expanding to the United States and the rest of the territories where CytoSorb is available in the future.
-We anticipate that additional clinical studies, including randomized clinical trials on antithrombotic removal will be conducted as part of the STAR program.
+The international Safe and Timely Antithrombotic Removal (STAR) Registry is designed to capture real world clinical and health economic outcomes with intraoperative antithrombotic drug removal.
+The Registry is actively enrolling in the U.K. and Germany and is planned to expand to additional EU countries before the end of 2022.
+The intent of the Registry is to report outcomes at international conferences and submit the results for publication on a rolling basis as enrollment progresses.